 “God’s work.
 Our hands.”
 Sunday — We are church together.
 As Ephesians 2:8-10 reminds us, God has created us by grace to live in union with Jesus Christ and has prepared us to live faithful, fruitful lives by the power of the Holy Spirit.
 In Jesus Christ, God has reconciled us to God and to each other.
 As we gather around word and sacraments, this life in Christ defines, shapes and guides us as a community of faith, the church.
 By God’s grace we can and do live confidently and generously in this community of faith and in service of others.

-1. Donate or Assemble Kits for LifeWiseSTL We will assemble New Mom kits and a Sock Puppet Kit.
+1. Assemble Kits for LifeWiseSTL We will assemble New Mom kits and a Sock Puppet Kit.

 2. Build a bench to go alongside the Little Free Library.